 The following independent variables were selected for the Metropolis 2 project simulations:

-Air traffic management concept
+Airspace management concept

 The main aim of the project, the concepts are divided into three: centralised (C), hybrid (H), and decentralised (D).
+For more information on these concepts, see Metropolis 2 deliverable D4.1: Concept Design Report.

 Traffic demand level